heyjva/support/content/src/cloud/nabu-casa-account/mfa-enable.md

 3. Who you are (indicated by some biometric such as a fingerprint)

 If you enable multi-factor authentication for Home Assistant Cloud, in addition to your password, you will be asked for a code from a multi-factor authentication application such as Google Authenticator.

-This page shows you how to enable multi-factor authentication (MFA) for Home Assistant Cloud, and how to disable it again later.

 ## Enabling multi-factor authentication (MFA) for Home Assistant Cloud